- What other names is Camphor known by?

 - Osteoarthritis.
 A rub-on cream containing camphor, glucosamine sulfate, and chondroitin sulfate seems to reduce the severity of symptoms of osteoarthritis by about half.
 Researchers believe it is probably the camphor, not the other ingredients, that relieves the symptoms.

 Insufficient Evidence to Rate Effectiveness for...

-- Toenail fungus (onychomycosis).
-Preliminary research suggests that camphor, in combination with lemon eucalyptus oil and menthol, applied to the toenail area, might be useful for treating toe nail fungus.
-Applying chest rub products containing camphor such as Vicks VapoRub to affected toenails daily until the infected nail grows out appears to clear fungal nail infections in some people.
+- Toenail fungus (onychomycosis). .
+Early research shows that applying camphor along with lemon eucalyptus oil and menthol to the toenail area might help treat toenail fungus.
+Also, applying chest rub products containing camphor (such as Vicks VapoRub) to affected toenails daily until the infected nail grows out appears to clear fungal nail infections in some people.

 - Low blood pressure after standing up.
-Early resrach suggests that taking a specific product containing camphor and hawthorn (Korodin-Herz-Kreislauf-Tropfen) by mouth helps prevent big drops in blood pressure upon standing.
-However, it is not clear if taking camphor alone provides the same benefits, and this product is not available in the US.
+Early research suggests that taking a product containing camphor and hawthorn by mouth helps prevent drops in blood pressure upon standing.
+However, it is not clear if taking camphor alone provides the same benefits.
+Also, this product is not available in the US.